spaceml-org/helioai-dataset-readmes/hl-geo/dataset.md

 There are two sets of system requirements:
 1. Requirements to **recreate** the data products from raw inputs.
 These depend on the full GEO-CLOAK processing pipeline in the [project repository](https://github.com/FrontierDevelopmentLab/2024-HL-GeoCL/).
-2. Requirements to **use** the released raw and processed data products.
+2. Requirements to **use** the released processed data products.
 For this, any modern computer with sufficient local storage is generally sufficient.

 | Component | Recommendation |